marianodatrani/cmm-site/content/blog/2022-09-07-merging-spreadsheet-or-csv-files-into-one-dataframe-part-1/index.markdown

 Success. \
 \
 Now we need to determine the "real" timeline with which we can align our existing but not complete set of time values in `combined_df`.
-I used to set it for a whole calendar year with appropriate time intervals, but we can define it to get the earliest and latest time values from the datetime column. \
+I used to set it for a whole calendar year with appropriate time intervals, but we can define it to get the earliest and latest time values from the datetime column with `min(combined_df$Datetime)` and `max(combined_df$Datetime)`. \
 In either case we use the `seq.POSIXt()` function to genereate a sequence of datetime values, wrapped inside the `as_tibble_col()` function to create a one-column `data.frame` from the sequence. \
 For the whole year version we use yet another function, `make_datetime()` to manually create the beginning and end time of the sequence, with arguments year, month, day, hour, minute and second. , representing the first two arguments of `seq.POSIXt()`.
 The third argument is the time interval of the sequence expressed in seconds, which is 600 in our case, as there are 10 minute intervals. \
 We start with an additional step I used to have: getting the actual year from the name of the working directory, "Downloads2020" in this case.
 This way I could use the same code for different year folders.
 For that, I call `getwd()` inside a `str_extract()` function that has a regex pattern argument "\\\d{4}" detecting 4 consecutive digits.
 This function extracts that part captured by the pattern, the year in our case, and we wrap it inside the `as.integer()` function to store it as a number instead of a character vector.